opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 ### Function `isLockingPeriodOver(address _asset, uint256 _expiryTimestamp) → bool public`

-check if locking period is over for setting the asset price for that timestamp
+check if the locking period is over for setting the asset price at a particular expiry timestamp

 #### Parameters: